desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures-SPECPROD.rst

 EXTNAME = FRAMES

-Binary table containing metadata about individual DESI exposures.
+Binary table containing metadata about individual DESI exposures per camera.
 This includes observational information as well as derived quantities estimating the observational depth for each target class, quoted as TSNR2_*.
-TSNR2_* can be converted to EFFTIME using
+TSNR2_* can be converted to EFFTIME using the desispec_ function *desispec.tsnr.tsnr2_to_efftime(tsnr2,target_type)*.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~